Emergency Management is an interdisciplinary field dealing with the organizational management process used to protect critical assets.

 During an event, the Office of Emergency Management will organize, plan, and respond to the event.
 Prior to an event, they assist in planning the response to the event and take actions that will help to eliminate or reduce the impact the event will have on the township.
 Post incident OEM will help with the recovery and getting things back to the way they were prior to the incident.

-The Cherry Hill Township Office of Emergency Management is staffed with a full-time Coordinator from the Cherry Hill Police Department and two Deputy Coordinators.
+The Cherry Hill Township Office of Emergency Management is staffed full-time by Deputy Emergency Management Coordinator Police Officer Dennis Moore.
+There are also three additional Deputy Coordinators from the Cherry Hill Police Department: Police Officers S. Cairns and G. Brisbin and Dispatcher A. Berg.

-For information, questions or concerns related to the Township's Office of Emergency Management, please contact OEM Coordinator Kevin Seta at 856-432-8836 or email@example.com.
+For information, questions or concerns related to the Township's Office of Emergency Management, please contact our Township OEM Coordinator Police Officer Dennis Moore by email or at 856-432-8836, or email the Office.